Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Introduction

 The problems in Aristotle's \emph{Prior Analytics} involve three categorical terms, called `major', `middle', and `minor', each of which can be either true or false.
 Let us use $A$ for the major term, $B$ for the middle term, and $C$ for the minor term.
 We abbreviate truth as $\tval$ and falsity as $\fval$.
 The major and minor terms are also called the `extreme' terms, in contrast to the middle.
 Each Aristotelian problem consists of two premises and a query.
 Each premise has a subject and a predicate, each of which is one of the three categorical terms.
 Each premise also has a type that quantifies the relationship between its subject and predicate terms.
-Five main types of relationships are recognized here: \rname{universal-affirmative}, \rname{universal-negative}, \rname{particular-affirmative}, \rname{particular-negative}, and \rname{particular-intermediate}.
-The universal relationships are further specialized into \rname{material} and \rname{existential} subtypes (as described in detail below); this expands the repertoire of categorical relationships to seven types.
-Note that these seven types of relationships are not mutually exclusive; certain combinations can hold simultaneously.
+As described in detail in Section~\ref{sec:translate}, we shall recognize five main types of relationships: \rname{universal-affirmative}, \rname{universal-negative}, \rname{particular-affirmative}, \rname{particular-negative}, and \rname{particular-intermediate}.
+The \rname{universal} relationships are further subdivided into \rname{material} and \rname{existential} subtypes; this expands our repertoire of categorical relationships to seven types.
+These seven relations, which are not mutually exclusive, are composites built from four primary relations which are mutually exclusive; details appear in Section~\ref{sec:primary-composite}.